 - Combine water and milk in a large pot over medium-high heat and bring to a boil.

-- Stir in the oats and a pinch of salt.
-Bring the oats to a boil, then reduce the heat to medium-low and cook, uncovered, for 20-30.
-Stir occasionally to make sure the oats don’t stick to the bottom of the pot and burn.
+- Stir in oats and salt.
+Bring to a boil, then reduce heat to medium-low and cook, uncovered, for 20 to 30 minutes, stirring occasionally so oats don’t stick to pan and burn.

-- Cook until the oatmeal has thickened and most, but not all, of the liquid has been absorbed.
-Stir in the vanilla, pumpkin pie spice, pumpkin purée, maple syrup and your favorite add-ins.
+- When thickened and most but not all liquid has been absorbed, stir in vanilla, pumpkin pie spice, pumpkin purée, maple syrup, and any dried fruit, nuts, or coconut, if desired.

-Note: Store oats in a covered container in the refrigerator for up to one week.
-You may want to add 1/4 to 1/2 cup of milk to the oats when reheating.
+- Store oats in a covered container in the refrigerator for up to 1 week.
+You may want to add 1/4 to 1/2 cup milk to oats when reheating.